bloominstituteoftechnology/ios-projects/Sprint 6/Module 2-Custom Controls/README.md

 In your code, the `end` handler generates a value update.
 It provides a little safety net in case the lift event has moved the finger in an untracked movement.
 You can omit it if desired or keep it if you feel cautious.

 With value controls, there's no penalty for spawning extra `.valueChanged` events with `sendActions(for:)`.
 Be far more cautious with trigger controls.
 A button or other trigger should only send *one* primary action.
 For these, keep a "wasTriggered" Boolean variable on hand.
 Do not `sendActions` after the first control trigger.
-Otherwise, your angry customers may end up authorizing multiple payments or using up all the arrows in their quiver when they only intended to pay once or shoot once.
+Otherwise, your (soon-to-be) angry customers may end up authorizing multiple payments or using up all the arrows in their quiver when they only intended to pay once or shoot once.

 ## Respond to touches.